 Not the most popular of destinations among divers, but it’s surprising the number shining opportunities for getting a look at the deep blue sea.
-The actress Silvia Espigado (who’s played Clara in the series “Cuentame cómo pasó”) travels to Ibiza to discover the best kept secrets of its murkey depts.
+The actress Silvia Espigado (who’s played Clara in the series “Cuentame cómo pasó”) travels to Ibiza to discover the best-kept secrets of its murkey depts.

 If you’ve only known Silvia as her character Clara in the series “Cuentame cómo pasó”, it’s hard to imagine her as an avid diver and lover of new and exciting adventures.
 Her fictional has quite little to do with the persona she’s portrayed for the last 15 years.
 Daring, enthusiastic and always moving… Silvia took the Scuba Ibiza team by surprise with her infectious energy.
-It’s been almost 7 months since her last dive, and despite having already gained the title of advance diver, she only took up diving a year ago.
+It’s been almost 7 months since her last dive, and despite having already gained the title of an advanced diver, she only took up diving a year ago.
 The adrenaline is coursing through her veins.

-In a special interview with AyudainIbiza, the actress describes her experiences in the in the deepest “pitiusas”.
+In a special interview with AyudainIbiza, the actress describes her experiences in the deepest “pitiusas”.
 She’s come to the island attracted by the fantastic visibility provided made possible by the “poseidonia” and the rich sea life of the Mediterranean.
 Keep reading to learn more about her experience with diving Ibiza.

 1 EL DADO – ESPONJA ISLAND